BarelyMiSSeD/minqlx-plugins/myFun/README.md

    <b>Duke Nukem Soundpack Disabled EXAMPLE</b>: set qlx_funEnableSoundPacks "55"<br>

-!listsounds can be issued by itself to see all the sounds that can be played on the server<br>
+When a player issues the <b>!listsounds</b> command it wil list all of the sounds available on the server with the sounds displayed in a tabbed format to help enable the redability of the sounds without requiring the use of pages or exessie scrolling.
+Only the soundpacks that are enabled will be shown.
+Any disabled soundpacks will not be displayed and will not be searchable.<br>

-or it can be issued with one argument to limit the listed sounds to the sound phrases that contain that argument.<br>
+If <b>!listsounds</b> is issued with a search term it will search for sounds that contain that term and diplay each enabled soundpack and the sounds found in them.<br>

-Example: '!listsounds yeah' would list all the sound phrases containing 'yeah'<br>
+Example: <b>!listsounds yeah</b> would list all the sound phrases containing 'yeah'<br>
  and would print this to the player's console (assuming all sound packs are enabled):<br>

 SOUNDS: Type these words/phrases in normal chat to play a sound on the server.<br>